tmtsoftware/esw-web-app-template.g8/src/main/g8/README.md

 If you want to start the app at custom port, run `sbt "run start -p <port number>`

-You can verify whether the application has started successfully by using the endpoint in `apptest.http` (e.g. using `curl`).
+You can verify whether the application has started successfully by using the endpoint in `apptest.http` (e.g. using `curl` or a tool like [postman](https://www.postman.com/)).

 NOTE: `<host>` needs to be replaced by the host address where app is running.
 Port also needs to be changed if custom one is used.